Q1. Is MSc in Data science/Data Analytics same as ML/AI as some universities don’t have AI but Data Science?

 Q4.
 Which are the best universities for Master in Mahcine Learning and Aritificial Intelligence?
 There are many blog posts around top MS Data Science programs.
 But, I am unable to figure out the top MS Machine Learning / MS Artificial Intelligence programs.

-These are some of the queries that I received from many folks who reached out to me for guidance in 2018 and/or opted for the 1:1 counseling sessions.
-Obviously, due to capacity and other factors, many candidates didn’t get the opportunity for the personalized sessions.
+These are some of the queries that I received from many folks who reached out to me for guidance in 2018 and/or opted for the 1:1 online counseling sessions.
+Obviously, due to capacity and other factors, many candidates didn’t get the opportunity for personalized sessions.
 So, through this article, I intend to reach out to a wider audience.

 MS Data Science vs MS Machine Learning vs MS Analytics